Master of Science in Health Policy

 Stanford does not consider WES evaluations official transcripts.
 Please see the Stanford Graduate Admissions website – https://gradadmissions.stanford.edu/apply/transcripts – for additional guidance on transcripts and university requirements.

 Additional information for international applicants can be found at the following link: https://gradadmissions.stanford.edu/apply.

 Application Status Inquiries:

-Applicants are able to view their status on their Apply Web status page by logging back into their application.
-The department administrative staff will do their best to keep the application checklists updated.
+Applicants are able to view their status on their Slate application page by logging back into their application.

-Interviews, if offered, will be held (via video-call) in mid-to-late March.
+Interviews, if offered, will be held (via video-call) between mid-February and mid-March.

-Admission decisions will be communicated by April of each admissions cycle.
+Admission decisions will be communicated by mid to late April of each admissions cycle.

 Tuition & other costs: